SkyTaxi (airline)

 SkyTaxi Sp. z o.o. is a Polish charter airline headquartered in Wrocław and based at Wrocław Airport.
+It operates cargo charter flights worldwide.

 Operations

-It operates cargo charter flights worldwide.
-SkyTaxi also operated passenger flights, i.e., scheduled regional services within France using the brand IGavion.
+Between 2013 and 2018 SkyTaxi also operated scheduled regional services within France using the brand IGavion.
 Presently (2019-2021), SkyTaxi is supporting DHL with operations in Europe and the Middle East, having aircraft randomly based in Leipzig (LEJ) and Bahrain (BAH).
 The latest delivery of another B767-200 in October 2021 remains in DHL livery and is aimed to support various operations.